Saleblazers

 It could also add particle systems like snowstorms or post-processing effects like toxic fog to the local player.

-Because Saleblazers is multiplayer and open-world, zones had to properly handle their chunks loading and unloading, as well as have a priority system to handle overlap.
+Because Saleblazers is multiplayer and open-world, the new zone system had to properly handle its chunks loading and unloading,

 I also created a Status UI to show both weather statuses and temporary effects like fire damage.